schromick/dummypot/README.md

 # dummypot
-Dummypot is a honey pot for personal information
+Dummypot is a honey pot for personal disinformation